dangchinh25/proglog/README.md

 + Read more on Casbin
 + Read more on Serf
 + Read more on Raft
-+ Read more on CMUX
++ Read more on CMUX (what is the difference between Raft and gRPC request, when does each get called?)
++ Read more on GPRC's Resolver and Picker